gabriel-kwesie/group-policy-and-managing-accounts/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Go back to the domain controller VM > open Active Directory Users and Computers > right click my domain and create a new organizational unit named “_GROUPS” > within the _GROUPS folder, right click, go to New, and create a group named “ACCOUNTANTS”
+Go back to the domain controller VM > open Active Directory Users and Computers > right click my domain and create a new organizational unit named “_GROUPS” > within the _GROUPS folder, right click the white area on the right, go to New, and create a group named “ACCOUNTANTS”
 </p>
 <br />